MicroFocus/lrc-jk-plugin/README.md

 > **Note:**
 > If build / job is aborted or cancelled, the plugin will not try to collect artifacts.

-If trending report is configured, a menu named as "LoadRunner Cloud Trend" will be displayed in the job page.
+If trending report is configured, a menu named as "LoadRunner Cloud Trending" will be displayed in the job page.
 You can view the trending report by clicking the menu.